Special Collections Pedagogy

 Colleges, universities, public schools, community archives, and special libraries all over the U.S. have successfully introduced immersive, integrative, collaborative, and active-learning elements into primary source literacy instruction over the past decade.
 In partnership with teaching faculty, librarians and archivists now play an active role in designing pedagogy featuring in-class activities that teach students archival literacy, information literacy skills, critical thinking skills, and paleography, among other skills for the 21st century student.
-This course will focus on developing, integrating, teaching, and advocating for robust primary source literacy instruction.
+This course will focus on developing, integrating, teaching, administering and advocating for robust primary source literacy instruction.

 On top of this, Critical Pedagogy and Critical Librarianship (#critlib) has become an integral part of both rare materials theory and praxis.
 As such, this course will also weave in some of the theories and methods of critical pedagogy.
-The course will discuss the theories that underpin this movement, and the implementation of the practice of these theories within library environments, classrooms, and community spaces.
+The course will discuss readings that underpin the theories of this movement, and the implementation of the practice of these theories within library environments, classrooms, and community spaces.

 Using case study projects, participants will gain a sense of how rare book and archives repositories have partnered with faculty in innovative ways.
-Guest faculty speakers will broaden our conversations, focusing on how librarians can best support their instructional efforts – in the physical space and online.
+Guest speakers will broaden our conversations, focusing on how librarians can best support their instructional efforts.
 Class participants will be asked to bring along instructional examples from their home institutions to workshop in a group setting, or if they are not yet in the profession, to imagine a project that would involve faculty collaboration in some substantive way.

 This course is designed to be collaborative in nature and a venue for generating new ideas and to imagine solutions to often-encountered problems in public services and instructional outreach.